isan26/resume/tpm/TPM_Isan_Rodriguez.md

 ### Lucid Motors | Technical Program Manager (TPM) / Tech Lead
 Feb 2023 - Present

 - Drove the delivery of Lucid Financial Services platform by managing system design, resource planning, and release timelines across engineering and business stakeholders.
+It moves millions of dollars each month by processing all the Loan and Lease applications in the USA.
 - Managed 6+ developers and coordinated work across front-end, back-end, and DevOps teams to align with quarterly OKRs.
 - Oversaw program execution across 2 major product verticals supporting thousands of end users.
 - Collaborated with Finance and Product teams to translate business needs into executable technical requirements and sprint goals.
 - Identified and mitigated risks to timelines, introduced process improvements to accelerate throughput.

 ### Wizeline | Sr. Engineer & Technical Program Coordinator